KP1976/three-column-preview-card/README.md

-# Frontend Mentor - Order summary card solution
+# Frontend Mentor - Three column preview card component solution

-This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
+This is a solution to the [Three column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents